Category Archives: Features

 What may sound simple is actually a problem that has been waiting for a solution for more than two decades.
 Todays hardware is mostly heterogeneous.
 Even inside a single CPU there are at least two levels of parallelism.
 Often, there is also at least one GPU around.

-The only working way to utilize heterogeneous computing resources is to manually distribute manually selected parts of an algorithm and its data to manually selected devices.
+The only working way to utilize heterogeneous computing resources today was to manually distribute manually selected parts of an algorithm and its data to manually selected devices.
 Many tools exist which aim to help the programming expert to decide, write and fine-tune the required codes at development time.
 This still requires expert knowledge and intimate insights into the data flow of your algorithms.
 And it requires time.
 A lot of time!
 The large codes created this way need testing and maintenance.

 The Big Performance Picture